Industrial worker operating a large metal-cutting machine inside a manufacturing facility, with sparks flying during the cutting process.

 On-Site Testing

-We begin with a guided walkthrough of your facility to identify key noise sources, workflow patterns, and employee exposure risks.
+After our initial assessment, we then proceed with a guided walkthrough of your facility to identify key noise sources, workflow patterns, and employee exposure risks.

 Our team maps out critical equipment zones, identifies job roles with high exposure potential, and observes how production shifts influence the acoustic environment.